 The Department of Defense and the Office of the Director of National Intelligence are about to deliver an unclassified report on unidentified flying objects (UFOs) now known as unidentified aerial phenomena (UAP).
-We are awaiting the release of what the government knows about about UFOs rocketing around over American airspace.
-While we await the report and the prognostications by conspiracy theorists and space enthusiasts of all ilks, we wondered is someone was taking the Discopter prototype out for a test drive.
+We are awaiting the release of what the government knows about UFOs rocketing around over American airspace.
+While we await the report and the prognostications by conspiracy theorists and space enthusiasts of all ilks, we wondered if someone was taking the Discopter prototype out for a test drive.
 The patent is expired so it's freely available to use.

 Alexander Weygers, a polymath, artist, and inventor, invented a vertical takeoff and landing vehicle (VTOL) known as the flying saucer.
-According to Wikipedia, Mr Weygers sent these detailed plans to all the branches of the U.S. Military.
-While the military was intrigued by the concept and the design of the craft but were not prepared to work on it at that time because the war effort superseded its development.
+According to Wikipedia, Mr. Weygers sent these detailed plans to all the branches of the U.S. Military.
+While the military was intrigued by the concept and the design of the craft but was not prepared to work on it at that time because the war effort superseded its development.

 MAGNETIC PEST CONTROL